aparjadis/Hanalog_MOPTA2022/README.md

 ## Files/Directories

-Survey.txt - contains Literature review
+Survey.txt - contains a literature review

 Report.pdf - submitted report ---TO ADD

-data/ - contains ...
+data/ - contains the code and references to produce the patients data.

+AIMMS/ - contains the AIMMS program that produces a schedule.

+Python/ - contains the code described above for computing OR costs, generating a week schedule and analyse the results.